 Historical Overview: Sterling’s demise against the Euro

 Sterling has been able to hold its position against the Euro for much of the period since 1999 with overvaluation in comparison with the German economy offset by the fact that the Euro had been persistently dragged lower by weakness in other key countries.
-Sterling, however, is now near 8-year lows as Brexit fears have undermined confidence in the UK outlook.
+Sterling, however, hit fresh multi-year lows in 2019 as Brexit fears have undermined confidence in the UK outlook.
+Lows not seen for GBP this severe since the end of the 2009 financial crisis.

-Overall Sterling sentiment has continued to weaken in 2017 with the UK government’s inability to secure a majority in the General Election increasing fears of instability and also making it even more difficult to secure a satisfactory outcome to the Brexit negotiations.
-In 2018, the GBPEURO stayed within the range of 1.10-1.15.
-The closer it got to the end of the year, the lower the rate was based on concern of a “no deal Brexit” leaving UK economy volatile and vulnerable.
-There was a slight recovery in November 2018 based on rumors the EU and the UK have reached an agreement, but then it appeared this agreement is likely to be stopped at the parliament.
-The vote is due for Dec 2018.
+Overall Sterling sentiment continued to weaken in 2017 with the UK government’s inability to secure a majority in the General Election increasing fears of instability and also making it even more difficult to secure a satisfactory outcome to the Brexit negotiations.
+In 2018, the GBPEUR stayed within the range of 1.10-1.15.
+The closer it got to the end of the year, the lower the rate was based on concern of a “no deal Brexit” leaving the UK economy volatile and vulnerable.
+There was a slight recovery in November 2018 based on rumors the EU and the UK reached an agreement..

 Selling pressure on Sterling was intensified by a strong Euro recovery as stronger growth rates triggered expectations of an ECB move to tighten monetary policy.